Schedule Service

 Knowing what happens during a service call can make the process feel much smoother.
 When one of our friendly technicians arrives at your home, our goal is to diagnose the problem quickly, explain your options clearly, and get your system running again as soon as possible.
 We believe in transparency every step of the way, so you’ll never be left wondering what’s next.
 Here’s a simple breakdown of our process from the moment we ring your doorbell.

-The Initial System Diagnosis
+First: The System Diagnosis

 The first thing our technician will do is perform a complete diagnostic check of your HVAC system.
 This isn’t just a quick look; it’s a thorough investigation to pinpoint the exact cause of the issue.
 Think of it as a check-up for your home’s comfort system.
 For this initial assessment, most companies have a standard diagnostic fee, which typically covers the first hour of work.
 This allows our expert to properly identify the problem without rushing.
 At Taylormade, we have a clear pricing structure so you know what to expect for this initial visit.
 Our priority is to give you an accurate diagnosis, not a quick guess.

-Reviewing Your Repair Estimate
+Next: Reviewing Your Repair Quote

 Once we’ve identified the problem, we won’t start any work without your approval.
 Your technician will walk you through their findings and provide a detailed, upfront estimate for the repair.
 This quote will outline the necessary parts and the labor required to fix your system.
 We’ll take the time to answer all your questions so you can make an informed decision that feels right for you and your budget.
 We understand that unexpected repairs can be stressful, which is why we also offer flexible financing options to help manage the cost.
 Our goal is to provide a solution, not a sales pitch.